sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

 ## High-level components

-Once the round starts, a short countdown appears and the round's letter is revealed.
+Once a new round starts, a countdown appears and the round's letter is revealed.
 All players are sent to the [Board](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Board.jsx) where they have to find a word for every category as fast as possible.
 The view can be changed from the overview to single categories and back.
 As soon as the player has answered all categories, a "done" button appears and they can finish the round early.
+When the first player is finished or the clock has run down, a websocket message is triggered; the answers are sent to the back-end by REST request and all players are forwarded to the voting page.

-When the first player is finished or the clock has run down, the [Voting](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Voting.jsx) begins.
-Players have to rate the other players' answers.
+Players have to rate the other players' answers on the [Voting](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Voting.jsx) page.
+When all players have clicked the "done" button or the clock has run down, a websocket message is triggered; the votes are sent to the back-end by REST request and all players are forwarded to the voting results.
 A majority vote decides on how many points each answer gets.
-When all players have clicked the "done" button or the clock has run down, the votes are sent to the back-end by rest api request and all players are forwarded to the voting results.

 All in-game pages are children of the [InGameRouter](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/routing/routers/InGameRouter.jsx) which establishes a websocket connection with the back-end and passes the websocket messages as props.
 The single websocket makes it possible to lead all players synchronously through the gameflow.
 The Compontent also provides further common functionalities like the blocking of backwards navigation.

-To reduce coupling, all RestApi requests are handled by [RestApi](https://github.com/sopra-fs22-group-17/RaveWave-client/blob/master/src/api/RestApi.ts).
+To reduce coupling, all REST requests are handled by [RestApi](https://github.com/sopra-fs22-group-17/RaveWave-client/blob/master/src/api/RestApi.ts).

 ## Launch & Deployment